Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform.md

 * The Islandora Webform module was conceived by the Islandora Consortial Group (ICG) ** https://sites.google.com/site/islandoraconsortiagroup/
-* The module development was coordinated by the Digital Humanities Initiative at Hamilton College http://dhinitiative.org/)
+* The module development was coordinated by the Digital Humanities Initiative at Hamilton College (http://dhinitiative.org/)
 * The development was performed by Common Media (Patrick Dunlavey, developer)
-* Beta testing was first performed by DHi at Hamilton College Collection Development Team ((DHi Collection Development Team) and later reviewed by other members of the ICG.
+* Beta testing was first performed by DHi at Hamilton College Collection Development Team (DHi Collection Development Team) and later reviewed by other members of the ICG.
-* The development was supported by funds from an Andrew W. Mellon Foundation grant to DHi at Hamilton College (http://dhinitiative.org/) .
+* The development was supported by funds from an Andrew W. Mellon Foundation grant to DHi at Hamilton College (http://dhinitiative.org/)

+## For Webform Managers
+3. Creating and configuring a new Islandora Webform

+1. Create a new Drupal webform

+* Log in to the site (URL) where you want to create a webform.
+Be sure your account/role is permitted to create webforms.
+* Administer > Content; Click Add content; Select "Webform" (i.e., /node/add/webform).
+** [If a webform has never been created before on this site, you might not see “webforms” in the list of content types.
+If "Webform" is not listed here, then your administrator will have to add it (see Administer > Structure > Content types (i.e., /admin/structure/types)
+* Create Webform
+** Add values to the fields to the webform as follows: